Om Shanti Om: Home media

+Controversies

+Spoof on Manoj Kumar

 Manoj Kumar planned to sue the makers of Om Shanti Om for showing his body double in bad taste.
 Kumar added, "Are the Mumbai police so stupid that they can't recognise Manoj Kumar and lathicharge him in the '70s when he was a star?".
 Later, in a press conference, Shahrukh Khan and director Farah Khan accepted their mistake and apologised for the matter.
 Farah Khan even offered to cut the scene which Manoj Kumar felt was hurtful, but Kumar refused on grounds that, as Farah had stated, "I [Farah Khan] am like his daughter.
 He said, 'Betiyaan maafi nahi maangti' (Daughters don't ask for forgiveness).
 I told him that he could've called me and scolded me."
 Later, Kumar said that though this incident was hurtful to him, he wishes to forgive, ignore, and move on, saying that he prefers to "see Ram in everyone and ignore the Ravana."

 Before the film's television premiere on Sony TV, Manoj Kumar filed for a stay on the television release, at civil court in Mumbai.
 On 8 August 2008, he won permanent injunction on the scenes in Om Shanti Om that lampooned him.
 The court ordered the producers and Sony Entertainment Television, to edit the Manoj Kumar look-alike scenes before showing the film on the channel on 10 August 2008.
 It also ordered that the film could not be shown in any media—TV, DVD or Internet—without the scene being deleted.